 Each year, Mars Hill University awards more than $9 million in institutional and endowed scholarships.
 Institutional aid is awarded based on many different factors including geographic location, academic performance, athletic performance, financial need, selected major, and other qualifications.

 Mars Hill University offers merit-based financial aid to students meeting specific academic standards, based on high school performance and/or standardized test scores.
 Students awarded an academic scholarship are required to maintain a designated minimum college grade point average (GPA) to continue receiving the scholarship each semester.

-To receive funds from any federal aid program (except the Federal Pell Grant), recipients must be enrolled in six hours each semester minimum.
+To receive funds from any federal aid program (except the Federal Pell Grant), recipients must be enrolled in a minimum of six hours each semester.
 Students who are Pell eligible may receive Pell funds when enrolled in fewer than six hours.
 All federal aid programs require that recipients be candidates for degrees offered by the college.
 Awards are based on the assumption that the recipient will be enrolled as a full-time student.
 Students cannot receive federal aid at two separate schools during the same term.

 As a Mars Hill University student, you may be eligible to receive federal grants and scholarships including, but not limited to:

 The Bonner Scholars Program provides students who are interested in community service with the financial support needed to attend college and continue to be involved in the community.
 The Bonner Scholarship is available to students who have a passion for community work and social justice.
 In addition to service experience, most students must demonstrate financial need as evidenced by the Free Application for Federal Student Aid (FAFSA) to be selected for the program.
 Bonner Scholars participate in service, leadership development and meetings/trainings for approximately 10 hours a week.